-4.5 AUSTRALIA'S ROLE ON THE WORLD HERITAGE COMMITTEE AND BUREAU those in the Asia/Pacific Region, to become signatories to and be active participants in the World Heritage Convention.
+4.5 AUSTRALIA'S ROLE ON THE WORLD HERITAGE COMMITTEE AND BUREAU

 Australia has been an active and constructive member of the World Heritage Committee and Bureau since the earliest days of the Convention.
 As a member of the first Committee established under the Convention, Australia has since been re-elected to the Committee on two further occasions, and is a current member of the Committee presently sitting.